 Our Commitment to Diversity, Equity, & Inclusion

-The Mass Cultural Council envisions a Commonwealth in which culture is inclusive, accessible, and embraces our diversity.
-To support that vision the agency is working to promote diversity, equity, inclusion, and access at the agency and through its programs.
-After a yearlong learning and assessment process we identified five areas of focus and related goals, based on our own organizational structures and relationships with our constituents:
+To support this vision we are working through a multi-year process that began with a yearlong learning and assessment process in FY18.
+During that process we identified five areas of focus and related goals, based on our own organizational structures and relationships with our constituents:

 Internal Culture: Agency processes and practices